 Where to watch the next Giants game live

-Watching games again at MetLife Stadium looks like it will be a go for the 2021 season.
-For those looking to catch the game off-site, some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.
+If you can’t make it to MetLife Stadium this season, some fans may elect to take a day trip to the Atlantic City casinos and grab a seat at their favorite sportsbook.

 1. Redd’s Restaurant & Biergarten is so close to Metlife Stadium that a park & ride service is available (not that it will be needed this season).
 There are 35 flat screen TVs to watch the games.
 Redd’s also features an outdoor biergarten.